Parotodus

 Parotodus, commonly known as the false-toothed mako shark (or false mako shark), is an extinct genus of mackerel shark that lived approximately 53 to one million years ago during the Eocene and Pleistocene epochs.

 Its teeth, which are found worldwide, are often prized by fossil collectors due to their rarity.
 The scarcity of fossils is because Parotodus likely primarily inhabited open oceans far away from the continents.
+While the placement of Parotodus with the Lamniformes has been debated, most researchers agree it was probably a member of a now extinct shark clade, either a otodontid or a cardabiodont.
+In any case, it would have been the last members of either group.
+While originally being suspected of dying out at the very end of the Pliocene, fossils found in the Waccamaw Formation show that it made it to the Pleistocene.

 Description

 Initially appearing as a small shark, Parotodus gradually increased in size over geologic time and by the Neogene period became one of the largest sharks of its time.
 A 1999 study estimated the genus to have measured up to 7.6 m in length.
 The teeth of Parotodus are distinctively curved and rarely show feeding damage, which suggests that it mainly preyed on soft-bodied animals.
 Paleontologists speculate that this included other sharks, including the contemporaneous Megalodon.

 Classification

 Due to the general scarcity and ambiguity of fossils, the familiar placement remains uncertain.
 Several proposals suggest classifying the genus as a mega-toothed shark, cardabiodont, archaeolamnid, thresher shark, or white shark.

 Currently, three valid species are generally recognized within Parotodus.
 These include P. benedenii, P. pavlovi, and P. mangyshlakensis.
 However, some scientists, especially those who identify Parotodus as a cardabiodont, do not recognize the latter two as members of the genus.

-A fourth species was reported by Ward, Nakatani, and Bernard in a 2017 poster from the Oligocene of Japan.
+A fourth species from the Oligocene of Japan was reported by Ward, Nakatani, and Bernard in a 2017 poster.
 The poster stated that the new species is to be named after Yasuhiro Fudouji, the paleontologist who discovered the type specimens, and will be formally described in an upcoming paper.
 However, the scientific name was not explicitly stated to avoid an accidental invalidation of the taxon.